 Yes.
 CFDs are regulated in most countries in which they are traded.

 CFDs currently trade in Australia, the United Kingdom, throughout the Euro Zone, Japan, Canada, South Africa, Switzerland, New Zealand, and other countries.
-FXCM Ltd. is regulated in the UK by the Financial Conduct Authority (FCA).
+FXCM is regulated in the UK by the Financial Conduct Authority (FCA).

 Retail traders, speculators and hedge funds are the typical market participants for CFDs.
 CFDs are complex, leveraged products that can put clients at risk of losing more than their original investment.
 CFDs may not be suitable for all investors.
 Please…